alex-gutev/static-dispatch/README.md

 a `TYPE (EQL ...)` declaration.

 `CALL-NEXT-METHOD` and `NEXT-METHOD-P` are supported fully.

-User-defined method combinations and `:BEFORE`, `:AFTER` `:AROUND` methods are not supported.
+The standard method combination is supported, along with `:BEFORE`, `:AFTER` and `:AROUND` methods, however user-defined method combinations are not supported.
+You can still use a generic function with a user-defined method combination in your code however it will not be statically dispatched.

 **Note:** In order for type and inline declarations to be made available, to the compiler macro, consistently across implementations